The 8 Best Free VPNs For NZ in 2020 (Tested Oct. 2020)

 Unfortunately, as per our testing, we couldn’t unblock either US Netflix or Hulu despite switching multiple servers.
 However, surprisingly enough, TunnelBear did work with HBO GO.

-Next up, we have another free VPN by the name of Hide.Me.
-Moving from TunnelBear, Hide.Me can feel like a bit of an upgrade as it offers free 2 GB monthly data.
+Next up, we have another free New Zealand VPN by the name of Hide.Me.
+Moving from TunnelBear, Hide.Me can feel like a bit of an upgrade as it offers free 10 GB monthly data.
 In terms of server, Hide.Me offers 5 server locations in Singapore, Canada, Netherlands, and the US.

 Aside from servers, Hide.Me also offers a no-logs policy similar to premium VPNs.
-In terms of performance, Hide.Me works with torrenting, however, struggles with Netflix.
+In terms of performance, Hide.Me works with torrenting; however, struggles with Netflix.
 Despite being totally free, Hide.Me is quite secure and boasts strong AES-256 encryption.
+That is why it is a free VPN NZ worth mentioning.

 The Problem with Free VPNs